-ROOMMATE DISPUTES
+RESIDENTIAL DISPUTES

-In disputes between roommates, the offending roommate, as determined by housing staff, may be required to move.
-In instances where both are offenders, both may be relocated when judged to be in best interest of the community.
+In disputes between residents, an offending resident (such as roommate, suitemate, hall-mate, or unit-mate), as determined by housing staff, may be required to move.
+In instances where there are multiple offenders or no person necessarily at fault, as determined by housing staff, multiple residents may be relocated when it is judged by the Office of Housing and Residence Life to be in best interest of the community.